Who Is Amaranthus in Outlander Season 8 — and Why Is William Drawn to Her?

 Full spoilers for Outlander Season 8 Episode 3, “Abies Fraseri.”

-If the episode had treated Amaranthus like a basic love-triangle complication, the whole thing would have felt thin.
+That matters because if the episode had treated Amaranthus like a basic love-triangle complication, the whole thing would have felt thin.
 Instead, it gives her texture.
-She has an eye for detail.
-She has interests.
-Notices shape, color, pattern, and presentation.
-She seems observant in a way that makes William feel seen, and that is a powerful thing for a character who has spent so much of this story feeling emotionally stranded.
+She notices shape, color, pattern, and presentation.
+She seems observant in a way that makes William feel seen.
+For a character who has spent so much of this story feeling emotionally stranded, that is a powerful thing.

 That is why she works.
 She is not just a clue.
 She is a catalyst.